storybookjs/react-native/addons/ondevice-knobs/README.md

 [Framework Support](https://github.com/storybookjs/storybook/blob/master/ADDONS_SUPPORT.md)

-**This addon is a wrapper for addon [@storybook/addon-knobs](https://github.com/storybookjs/storybook/blob/master/addons/knobs).
+**This is a wrapper for the addon [@storybook/addon-knobs](https://github.com/storybookjs/storybook/blob/master/addons/knobs).
 Refer to its documentation to understand how to use knobs**

 ## Installation